Bardehle Pagenberg

 Position

-German and European Patent Attorney, Partner
+German and European Patent Attorney, UPC Representative, Partner

 »As a biochemist, my focus is on chemistry, life-sciences and bio-tech.
 I am particularly fascinated to use my litigation experience in the drafting and prosecution of patent applications to obtain and assert patents with the broadest possible scope of protection.«

-As a patent attorney, Dr. Axel Berger specializes in the technical fields of life sciences and pharmaceuticals, particularly gene technology, biochemistry, cell biology, immunology, virology, pharmacology and medical devices.
+As a patent attorney, Axel Berger specializes in the technical fields of life sciences and pharmaceuticals, particularly gene technology, biochemistry, cell biology, immunology, virology, pharmacology and medical devices.
 His technical background also includes several years of international research, for example at the Pasteur Institute, Paris.

 Axel Berger’s main areas of practice include prosecuting patents as well as defending and attacking patents in opposition proceedings.
 Another area of his practice involves enforcing IP rights in patent infringement and (parallel) nullity proceedings before the German Federal Patent Court.
 Axel Berger also frequently prepares infringement and validity opinions.